redhead-p/rp2da2/README.md

 ### General

 Copy the python (.py) files from the lib and rp2dcc directories to the Pico using Thonny or similar.
 Don’t replicate the repository directory structure, just copy to the top level or if you want to be tidier you can copy the .py files to the lib directory.
 Don’t bother with the \_\_init\_\_.py  files.
 These are purely documentary at the moment.
 Also ignore the test directory.

 The screen driver will object if it can’t find the OLED on the i2c bus.
 Most 0.91" OLEDs include i2c pull-ups so these should not be needed.

+Copy the files from the conf directory to a directory on the Pico named conf.
+Edit the configuration files as required.

 ### Command Station